Mike Trout: Player profile

 Trout's exceptional performance at an early age has drawn comparisons with Hall of Famer Ted Williams, and his combination of power and speed to the skillset of Hall of Fame center fielder Mickey Mantle.

 Between 2012 and 2019, Trout was first in on-base plus slugging, and was MLB's most productive batter per plate appearance when adjusted for park factors (among all batters who had 1,000 or more plate appearances).
-During this period Trout combined a high average (.308, third among 464 players), high isolated power (.279, fifth) and high walk rate (15.5%, fourth).
+During this period, Trout combined a high average (.308, third among 464 players), high isolated power (.279, fifth) and high walk rate (15.5%, fourth).

 Trout is particularly adept at hitting pitches that are low in the strike zone, but in 2015 acknowledged a vulnerability against high pitches.
 However, Trout later greatly improved his contact rate and slugging percentage against high fastballs.

 In 2014, Trout recorded the most strikeouts ever during an MVP season, and later expressed a wish to reduce his strikeout rate.
 After having MLB's 14th highest strikeout rate in 2014, Trout improved to 26th in 2015, and 59th in 2016.

 Trout has been graded as a roughly average defender across the outfield positions (according to ultimate zone rating) and he is also a valuable baserunner, stealing 142 bases between 2012 and 2016, at a success rate of 83 percent.

 Personal life

-Trout married longtime girlfriend Jessica Cox on December 9, 2017.
-Their son was born on July 30, 2020.
-During the season, the family resides in Newport Beach, California.
+Trout married his longtime girlfriend Jessica Cox on December 9, 2017.
+Their sons were born on July 30, 2020 and June 30, 2024.
+During the baseball season, his family resides in Newport Beach, California.